Overview of Nervous System Tumors

 Surgery and radiation are the most common treatments for brain tumors, although the effectiveness of these treatments may be limited by the risk for damage to healthy brain tissue.

-About 44% of all primary brain tumors are benign.
+About 44 percent of all primary brain tumors are benign.
 Although these tumors do not spread, they are serious, can recur after they have been removed, and can be fatal.

 Malignant brain tumors are the second leading cause of cancer death in young adults under the age of 34, young children under the age of 15, and people over the age of 65.